 Now, it hosts two huge marble sarcophagi of Roman times and a little Belltower that, at sunset, plays thirteen tolls, reminding the famous tercets, a structure-element of Dante’s work.

 Next to Dante’s tomb, the core of Zona del Silenzio is a place of respect dedicated to the Poet.

 In this ancient convent dedicated to S. Francesco.
 Its building started in 1261 and the alignment of cloisters and porticoes gives to this place a special atmosphere of peace and serenity.

 It hosts a number of events and exhibition initiatives all year round.

-On the higher floors is sited Centro Studi Dantesco, the centre dedicated to Dante studies, along with some relevant manuscripts and Dante Museum, whose aim is to give value to the role Ravenna played during the years of the poet’s exile.
+On the higher floors is sited Centro Studi Dantesco, the centre dedicated to Dante studies, along with some relevant manuscripts and Museo Dante, whose aim is to give value to the role Ravenna played during the years of the poet’s exile.

 Basilica of San Francesco